bvalosek/ableton-live-scripts/README.md

 * Record button functions as SHIFT button to alter role of encoders, faders, buttons, and transport section
 * Keys on MIDI Channel 1, Pads on MIDI Channel 2 (with colors corresponding to GM drum instrument types).
-Other pad banks are not used
+Only BANK A of the pads is used.
 * Make sure to use the corresponding preset `25: bvalosek`, loaded via the DUMP button in Ableton Live (See Setup instructions above)

 #### Mapping

+...

 ### MIDI Fighter Twister